Eyongkevin/reactnd-Flashcards/README.md

 This is where the user can take his quiz for the deck.
 It starts off with the first card, showing the Front of the card(Question) allowing the user to press the `Flip Back` button to show the Back of the card(Answer).
 Now the user can decide if the answer is `correct` or `incorrect` by pressing the corresponding buttons.

 After the user has answered all the cards, a score will be displayed to show the user how well he has done in the quiz.
-The user can then decide to either restart the quize or go back to the `deck view`
+The user can then decide to either restart the quiz or go back to the `deck view`

 ![Quiz Results](./doc/images/QuizResults.png)